-• Access to technology Easter/ Summer Support Total Cost: £148 · Total bud lgeted cost: £179,020
+Easter/ Summer Support Total Cost: £148 Total bud geted cost: £179,020

 2. Removing Barriers to Learning Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
-To develop the speech and language skills of expression and understanding for Sophie Crilly (Bridge Speech Therapy) employed to work within school and support classes and The Sutton Trust EEF Teaching & Learning Toolkit (2014) research demonstrates that support by high quality and highly trained professionals within the EYFS can Monitoring of progress within the EYFS curriculum Pupil Premium Tracking Termly Pupil Progress meetings Data analysis Charlotte Caunce/ Andrea Jaeger September 2020 January 2021 April 2021 July 2021 disadvantaged pupils. individual pupils benefit progress by 6+ months.
-Learning walks Observations Monitoring Total Cost: £2855 Early Talk Boost & the Wellcomm Programme used from EYFS across the school.
+To develop the speech and language skills of expression and understanding for disadvantaged Sophie Crilly (Bridge Speech Therapy) employed to work within school and support classes and individual pupils The Sutton Trust EEF Teaching & Learning Toolkit (2014) research demonstrates that support by high quality and highly trained professionals within the EYFS can benefit progress by 6+ months.
+Monitoring of progress within the EYFS curriculum Pupil Premium Tracking Termly Pupil Progress meetings Data analysis Learning walks Charlotte Caunce/ Andrea Jaeger September 2020 January 2021 April 2021 July 2021 pupils. maividuai pupiis benefit progress by or months.
+Observations Monitoring Total Cost: £2855 Early Talk Boost & the Wellcomm Programme used from EYFS across the school.
 The Sutton Trust EEF Teaching & Learning Toolkit (2014) research demonstrates that small group tuition, with pupils of a similar ability, is effective.
 Pupils can make +4 months of additional progress.
-Monitoring of progress within the EYFS curriculum Pupil Premium Tracking Termly Pupil Progress meetings Data analysis Learning walks Andrea Jaeger September 2020 January 2021 April 2021 July 2021 Observations Monitoring Total Cost: £260 To foster and develop a love of reading within school, with increased reading Structure of Guided Reading changes in KS2: Following the VIPERS guidance with a different focus for School Data compared with local & national figures.
+Monitoring of progress within the EYFS curriculum Pupil Premium Tracking Termly Pupil Progress meetings Data analysis Learning walks Andrea Jaeger September 2020 January 2021 April 2021 July 2021 Observations Monitoring Total Cost: £260 To foster and develop a love of reading within school, with Structure of Guided Reading changes in KS2: Following the VIPERS guidance with School Data compared with local & national figures.
 Pupil Questionnaire feedback.
 Monitoring of progress across the EYFS, KS1 & KS2.
-Reading Rewards for reading books and completing tasks Sue Paterson September 2020 December 2020 January 2021 April 2021 July 2021 stamina. each session.
-The week will always about these - display in main corridor.
-Total Cost:
+Reading Rewards for reading Sue Paterson September 2020 December 2020 January 2021 June 2021

-Comment [A15]: Sophie Crilly has been working with the school since the beginning of term.
+Comment [A41]: Sophie Crilly has been working with the school since the beginning of term.
 She has retrained two members of staff to undertake assessments and deliver the Early Talk Boost and Wellcomm Programme.
 Across the school all pupils have been assessed and pupils from the EYFS to Year 4 are being supported in class and in small group interventions.
 Key Pupils are working directly with Sophie Crilly, due to the extent of their SLT needs.